Shooting at Idaho middle school injures 3; student captured - WTMJ

-RIGBY, Idaho (AP) — A shooting at an eastern Idaho middle school Thursday injured two students and a custodian, and a male student has been taken into custody, authorities said.
+BOISE, Idaho (AP) — A shooting at an eastern Idaho middle school Thursday injured two students and a custodian, and a student was taken into custody, authorities said.

 The victims’ injuries were not believed to be life-threatening, Jefferson County Sheriff Steve Anderson said.